jahedMs/jahedMs.github.io/README.md

 ---

 # About me 👋
-Hi everyone, my name is Colin :relaxed:.
-I'm a second-year PhD student in social and personality psychology program at the University of Toronto :canada:.
+Hi everyone, my name is Colin :relaxed: I'm a second-year PhD student in social and personality psychology program at the University of Toronto :canada:

 ## Research Interests